oriendx/undergraduate-projects/README.md

 # undergraduate-xjtlu
-code written during my under graduatestudy
+some of the projects and assignments I did during my undergraduate study